-In our doctrine of the ECS (Edification Complex of the Soul) we have seen Heb 6 where we are commanded to build upon the foundation we have in our human spirit which is in our souls.
+In our doctrine of the ECS (Edification Complex of the Soul), we have seen Hebrews 6, where we are commanded to build upon the foundation we have in our human spirit which is in our souls.

-The only way to build your ECS is to renew our minds by Perceiving, Metabolizing, and Applying the word of God (Bible Doctrine).
+- The only way to build your ECS is to renew your minds by Perceiving, Metabolizing, and Applying (PMA) the Word of God (Bible Doctrine).

-In Heb 6:1 we see the command to move on from salvation (that foundation) and grow to spiritual maturity.
-We also see the stern warning to those who although they have heard the gospel message and participated in the worship of God, they have become disenchanted with Christianity, and turned back to the ritualistic worship of God and legalism, vs. 4-6, thereby they trample on the propitiation of Christ.
+In Heb 6:1, we see the command to move on from salvation (that foundation) and grow to spiritual maturity.
+We also see the stern warning to those who although they have heard the gospel message and participated in the worship of God, they have become disenchanted with Christianity, and turned back to the ritualistic worship of God and legalism, Heb 6:4-6; thereby, they trample on the propitiation of Christ.
 These individuals have a hardening of the heart and the arrogance within their souls so blinds them that they will not be able to break out of the arrogance complex and build the ECS.
-They have [now so] rejected God’s provision for their experiential sanctification and because of the bondage of their ritualistic worship they, if continuing in that ritualistic worship, will not be able to be renewed to spiritual adulthood.
+They have [now so] rejected God’s provision for their experiential sanctification, and because of the bondage of their ritualistic worship, they, if continuing in that ritualistic worship, will not be able to be renewed to spiritual adulthood.

-So now we will explore in some detail one of the most misunderstood verses in the New Testament.
+Now, we will explore in some detail one of the most misunderstood verses in the New Testament.
 As a reminder, chapter and verse numbering is not divinely inspired.
 Most of the time they are quite helpful in delineating various topics.
-But here in Hebrews the chapter break between 5 and 6 has contributed to the misunderstanding of the topic.
-And when teaching or learning about Hebrews 6, we really must include Hebrews 5:11-14 with 6:1-8.
+But here in Hebrews, the chapter break between Heb 6:5-6 has contributed to the misunderstanding of the topic.
+And when teaching or learning about Hebrews 6, we really must include Hebrews 5:11-14 with Heb 6:1-8.